 6. What kind of people do you find most difficult to work with?

 If a candidate ticks off a litany of personality “types” they don’t care for, then it could be an indication that they’re actually part of the problem.
 Another reason for asking this question is to find out how a candidate deals with a difficult personality type, so you can ensure they have strong interpersonal and problem solving skills.

-Give Adams & Garth a call.
-As one of the leading staffing agencies in Lynchburg – and Central Virginia, we’ll work with you to learn about your company, your culture, and your key staffing pains.
+If you’d like to outsource the entire hiring process – interview and all – give Adams & Garth a call.
+As one of the leading staffing agencies in Lynchburg – and Central Virginia, we’ll learn about your company, your culture, and your key staffing pains.
 We’ll then get to work sourcing, screening and interviewing candidates so we can find the ones who are a great fit for you.